Materials and services for educators, students and families.

 Lab and Applied Science

-The RLA science program will explore Lab Physics and Physical Science through experimental and theoretical lab work from simple machines to the Higgs Boson.
-This Physics class meets the NGSS and college preparatory lab science requirements with numerous labs, field excursions and integrated technologies.
+The RLA science program will explore Lab Chemistry and Physical Science through experimental and theoretical lab work.
+This chemistry class meets the NGSS and college preparatory lab science requirements with numerous labs, field excursions and integrated technologies.

 Computer Science/Engineering program will highlight electronics and microcontrollers to make a wide range of projects including electric vehicles, musical instruments, programable and remote-controlled robots and sensors that respond to IR, heat, light, humidity, and sound.
 Through the lens of applied mathematics, students account for construction, maintenance, labor, and consumable resources costs and create a business plan to market and sell products.
 Students will learn to use hand tools, 3D printing, computer aided design software, spreadsheets, data arrays and micro-controllers to produce and sell products.